 The Canadian government conducts regular draws from the Express Entry pool.
 The highest-ranking candidates are invited to apply for permanent residency through a Invitation to Apply (ITA).

-If you receive an ITA, you have 60 days to submit a complete application for permanent residence, including documents such as:
+We will receive intimation of your ITA.
+Upon receiving an ITA, you will have 60 days to submit a complete application for permanent residence, including documents such as:

 • Proof of funds